mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 ## RP2040 First use

 When i got the RP2040 a RPI-RP2 drive showed up on windows but no com port.
-The solution for me was :
+The solution i found was :

 Copy the [PicoBlink.ino.uf2](documents/PicoBlink.ino.uf2) file to the RPI-RP2 drive.
 After uploading the drive disappears and a com port shows up.
 The LED on the board is flashing.